rcmdnk/ec2/docs/environment-setup.md

 **Key pair.** Create it in EC2 and put its name in `KEY_NAME`; `ec2 setup` puts that name into the launch JSON. `EC2_SSH_KEY` is optional.
-Set it to a local private-key path only when you want the generated `ec2` configuration to pass that key explicitly with `-i`.
+Set it to a local private-key path only when you want the generated `ec2` configuration to pass that key explicitly with `-i`, or as Eternal Terminal's `IdentityFile` SSH option.
 Otherwise OpenSSH selects an identity from its defaults, `ssh-agent`, or `~/.ssh/config`.
 Because `ec2` normally connects by IP address, any `Host` rule must match that address or pattern.
 The private key never leaves your machine.
 Packer creates and discards a temporary key pair of its own, so `make_ami` works without either setting.

 **Instance profile.** Optional, but the instance cannot use the AWS credential chain without one.
 Required if you use io2 (`ec2:AttachVolume` from user-data),